hrvoje459/astra_esta_sazda/README.md

 ..in the making

 TO DO:
-  - napravit PRAVO množenjee u G. polju
+  - napravit PRAVO množenje u G. polju
   - key scheduler
   - addRoundKey()
   - make it pretty